bullmoose20/MK-Docs/docs/komet/faqs.md

     A 500 Internal Server Error happens when the server has an unexpected error when responding to an API request.

-    There could be any number of reasons why this happens and it depends on what server Komet is talking to although it's most likely coming from your Plex Server.
+    There could be any number of reasons why this happens and it depends on what server Kometa is talking to although it's most likely coming from your Plex Server.

     Most of the time these errors need to be resolved by changing something specific to your set up but some do come up that can be fixed (i.e. Plex throws one if you upload a photo larger than 10 MB)